 Williams added, "We will show, test and assess our capabilities in coordination with the Navy's premier testing and training range - Pacific Missile Range Facility."

-USS Cape St. George and USS Lake Champlain join the Hawaii-based guided-missile cruisers USS Port Royal (CG 73), USS Lake Erie (CG 70), and USS Chosin (CG 65), and the guided-missile destroyers USS Michael Murphy (DDG 112), USS Halsey (DDG 97), USS Chung-Hoon (DDG 93), and USS O'Kane (DDG 77) - along with the underway replenishment ship HMCS Protecteur from Canada and assets from Commander, Submarine Force U.S. Pacific Fleet; Helicopter Maritime Strike Squadron 37; Commander, Patrol and Reconnaissance Wing 2; VMFA-224, 24 Maritime Air Group, Hawaii Air National Guard, and 25th Combat Aviation Brigade.
+USS Cape St. George and USS Lake Champlain join the Hawaii-based guided-missile cruisers USS Port Royal (CG 73), USS Lake Erie (CG 70), and USS Chosin (CG 65), and the guided-missile destroyers USS Michael Murphy (DDG 112), USS Halsey (DDG 97), USS Chung-Hoon (DDG 93), and USS O'Kane (DDG 77) - along with the underway replenishment ship HMCS Protecteur from Canada and assets from Commander, Submarine Force U.S. Pacific Fleet; Helicopter Maritime Strike Squadron 37; Commander, Patrol and Reconnaissance Wing 2; VMFA-224, Marine Aircraft Group 24, Hawaii Air National Guard, and 25th Combat Aviation Brigade.

 Capt.
 Chris Bushnell, commander of Destroyer Squadron THREE ONE (CDS-31), said, "We're extremely pleased with the level of commitment from the Joint commands on island to support Koa Kai 14-1.
 Hawaii Air National Guard (USAF) together with VMFA-224 (USMC) are providing our fixed wing component while MAG-24 (USMC) and 25th CAB (USA) are each providing variants of helicopters for surface, subsurface and air defense events throughout Koa Kai.
 The participation of all the supporting commands will add great value and depth to the exercise and promises to be a significant stepping stone for future Koa Kai exercises," he added.